bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 I chose bare metal for my cluster for a few reasons.
 First and foremost, bare metal is required to enable virtualization.
 I also wanted a cluster which is performant when I need it to be, has the option to use local storage, and has high-speed networking available.
 These things can be achieved in a hyperscaler or with virtualization as well, but bare metal fit the bill for me.

 My cluster started life as a 3-node compact cluster.
 The hardware for these 3 machines is identical.
 Each one is a MinisForum MS-A1 mini workstation.
-Minisforum launched the MS-A1 in July of 2024 so unlike the Intel NUC which is my lab core, these machines are quite new.
+MinisForum launched the MS-A1 in July of 2024 so unlike the Intel NUC which is my lab core, these machines are quite new.
 Similarly to the NUC, I opted to buy the barebones model.
 One advantage to the MS-A1 is it uses the AMD AM5 socket and it's barebones model ships without a CPU, RAM, or Storage, so I was able to choose all of them.
-Here are the specs I went with:
+Here are the specs:

 * CPU: AMD Ryzen(TM) 7 9700X
   * 8 Cores with HT (16 logical) and 65W TDP (low power consumption)